gilmaimon/TinyWebsockets/README.md

 ### Missing Features

-* Support for SSL/WSS - currently the library has no support for secure connections.
+* Support for SSL/WSS - currently the library has only support client side and does not support creating ssl servers.

 ## License